Deemowe/Get-method/README.md

 # PHP MySQL Database
-With PHP, you can connect to and manipulate databases.
-MySQL is the most popular database system used with PHP.
+With PHP, you can connect to and manipulate databases, and MySQL is the most popular database system used with PHP.

 # What is MySQL?
 * MySQL is a database system used on the web